shadowblocker/twitter-scraper/snscrape/README.md

 * e.g. python3 fastuser.py fesshole comedy

 This would scrape limited bio metadata from up to 5 of the most recent tweets sent by the account @Fesshole and add the elasticseach tag "comedy" to all results.
-Designed to execute rapidly for fast user-bio collection tasks which don't require many tweets.
+Designed to execute rapidly for fast user-bio collection tasks where tweet metadata is less useful than user metadata.

 ## Crawling Hashtags and Cashtags